 |5 years||$10,000 +||0.05%||0.05%|

-To give these offers above some context, the current national average for a 12 month CD sits at 0.22% APY and the national average for a 5 year CD sits at roughly 0.47% APY.
+To give these offers above some context, the current national average for a 12 month CD sits at 0.14% APY and the average yield on a 5 year CD sits at 0.27% according to recent FDIC data.

 While TD Bank calls these deposit products “promotional” their current yields are anything but.
 If you do decide to open one of these, please remember your money will be locked up for the duration of the deposit’s term.
 If you need access to your funds prior to maturity, an early withdrawal penalty will apply.
 If you foresee a chance that you will need these funds prior to maturity, you may want to open a “TD No-Catch CD” which allows for one penalty-free withdrawal per term.